blainefreestone/mlb_data_analysis/README.md

 morelmi01 |     Mitch |  Moreland |  0.278132 |       0.255698
 swihabl01 |     Blake |   Swihart |  0.274306 |       0.253211

-### Testing the Predictive Model
+### Testing the Accuracy of the Predictive Model

-We can test the predictive model by randomly splitting the original data in two groups: *test* and *validation*.
+We can test the accuracy of the predictive model by randomly splitting the original data in two groups: *test* and *validation*.
 This is done using the `sklearn` library:

 ```python
 from sklearn.model_selection import train_test_split